 - SERVICE: willingness to work for the benefit of others without monetary compensation, volunteering time and talent to help others.

 - SCHOLARSHIP: commitment to learning.
 A student must be willing to spend hours in reading and study, knowing the lasting benefits of an educated mind.

 - CITIZENSHIP: demonstrating mature participation and responsibility through involvement with such activities as scouting, community organizations, or school clubs

 Those chosen to be members, pledge to uphold these standards at an Induction Ceremony which takes place in the spring.

-As you complete volunteer hours please make sure that you get a letter from the director of the volunteer activity stating the name of the activity, a description of the nature of the activity, the amount of hours volunteered, the advisor’s name, position and contact number and the signature of the advisor.
-Please keep these letters until you are invited to fill out a candidate information form and then include the letters in the completed candidate information packet.
+As students complete volunteer hours please make sure to get a letter from the director of the volunteer activity stating the name of the activity, a description of the nature of the activity, the amount of hours volunteered, the advisor’s name, position and contact number and the signature of the advisor.
+Please keep these letters until invited to fill out a candidate information packet.
+Once invited, please include the letters in the completed candidate information packet.